xm83/FaceClassifier/README.md

 ## Explanation
 The `main` function of the  train_face_detection.py script:

-   a.
-Splits the input data into a training and validation set.
+   * Splits the input data into a training and validation set.

-   b.
-Normalizes the training data such that the pixel values are floats in [0,1] rather than integers in [0,255].
+   * Normalizes the training data such that the pixel values are floats in [0,1] rather than integers in [0,255].

-   c.
-Builds a convolutional neural network model with the TensorFlow Keras API to predict whether the input image corresponds to the face of a person or not.
+   * Builds a convolutional neural network model with the TensorFlow Keras API to predict whether the input image corresponds to the face of a person or not.
 The output of the network should be a probability (i.e., a float between 0 and 1) corresponding to the likelihood that the input image shows a human face.

-   d.
-Trains the model based on the input arguments: batch_size, epochs, lr, val, logs_dir.
+   * Trains the model based on the input arguments: batch_size, epochs, lr, val, logs_dir.
    These arguments are all defined in the bottom section of the script, when they are added to the [ArgumentParser](https://docs.python.org/2/library/argparse.html).

-   e.
-After training, saves one file to disk:

-   - **weights.h5:** model parameters.
+   * After training, saves one file to disk: **weights.h5:** model parameters.

 The convolutional neural networks for image classification I implemented is VGGnet.

 I also inspected how accuracy changes as a function of the threshold to better understand if 0.5 is a good threshold value for my classifier.
 The script /face_detection/plot_roc_curve.py computes predictions for all of the examples on the input data.
 Based on these predictions and the target values, It plots a [Receiver Operating Characteristic (ROC)](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) curve that